MatrixEditor/caterpillar/_sources/tutorial/first_steps.rst.txt

 Packing data
 ^^^^^^^^^^^^

-This library packing and unpacking is similar to Python's `struct <https://docs.python.org/3/library/struct.html>`_ module.
+This library's packing and unpacking is similar to Python's `struct <https://docs.python.org/3/library/struct.html>`_ module.
 In order to pack data, we need a struct and an input object.
 When packing data, a struct and an input object are needed.